ankushyerawar/FloatingSnackBar/README.md

 # License

-This libreri is under MIT License.
+This library is under MIT License.
 See the [License](https://github.com/ankushyerawar/FloatingSnackBar/blob/master/LICENSE) file for more info.